-The BRRD II and the SRM Regulation set out a common European recovery and resolution framework applicable to banks and certain investment firms, group entities (including financial institutions subject to consolidated supervision) and (to a limited extent) branches of equivalent non-EEA banks and investment firms.
-In connection therewith, the SRM and BRRD II recognize and enable the application of the recovery and resolution framework both on the level of an individual entity as well as on a group level.
+The implementing act on loss aborption and recapitalisation capacity of banks and investment firms (Implementatiewet verliesabsorptieen herkapitalisatiecapaciteit banken beleggingsondernemingen), implementing Directive (EU) 2019/879 of the European Parliament and of the Council of 20 May 2019 amending the Recovery and Resolution Directive as regards the lossabsorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC (BRRD II) and the Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No 1093/2010 (the SRM Regulation) set out a common European recovery and resolution framework applicable to banks and certain investment firms, group entities (including financial institutions subject to consolidated supervision) and (to a limited extent) branches of equivalent non-EEA banks and investment firms.
+In connection therewith, the SRM and BRRD II recognise and enable the application of the recovery and resolution framework both on the level of an individual entity as well as on a group level.
 The below should be read in the understanding that NN Bank or any entity belonging to the Group may become subject to requirements and measures under the SRM and BRRD II not only with a view to or as a result of its individual financial situation, but also, in certain circumstances, with a view to or as a result of the financial situation of the group that it forms part of.
 Moreover, for the avoidance of doubt, the below requirements and measures may also apply to any such group entity of NN Bank, which may include the NN Covered Bond Company B.V.
 Currently, DNB in its capacity of national resolution authority (NRA) shall perform resolution tasks and responsibilities under the SRM with respect to NN Bank (as a less significant institution under the Single Supervisory Mechanism).
-Therefore, if NN Bank would be deemed no longer viable (or one or more other conditions apply) the NRA may decide to write-down, reduce, redeem and cancel or convert relevant capital instruments of NN Bank, such as Common Equity Tier 1, Additional Tier 1 and Tier 2 instruments and certain eligible liabilities, in principle in a certain order.
-A write down or conversion into shares of capital instruments could adversely affect the market value of their Covered Bonds.
+Therefore, if NN Bank would be deemed no longer viable (or one or more other conditions apply) the NRA may decide to write-down, reduce, redeem, cancel or convert relevant capital instruments and certain eligible liabilities into claims which may give right to relevant capital instruments and certain eligible liabilities of NN Bank, such as Common Equity Tier 1, Additional Tier 1 and Tier 2 instruments and certain eligible liabilities, in principle in a certain order.
+The exercise of the aforementioned write down or conversion powers could adversely affect the market value of their Covered Bonds.